A Special Session on “The Transmission and Maintenance of Diaspora

 Sponsored by the Athens Journal of Humanities & Arts

-The Arts & Culture Unit of ATINER is organizing a Small Symposium on “The Transmission and Maintenance of Diaspora Identity Through time and Generation” as part of the 14th Annual International Conference on Visual and Performing Arts, 5-8 June 2023, Athens, Greece sponsored by the Athens Journal of Humanities & Arts.
+The Arts & Culture Unit of ATINER is organizing a Special Session on “The Transmission and Maintenance of Diaspora Identity Through time and Generation” as part of the 14th Annual International Conference on Visual and Performing Arts, 5-8 June 2023, Athens, Greece sponsored by the Athens Journal of Humanities & Arts.

 Diaspora communities with their specific cultural identity are found throughout the world and exist on a continuum of redevelopment as they evolve.
 The experience of diaspora identity and the transmission of memory culture that supports identity maintenance may vary by generation, the original migrants and their descendants born in diaspora.
 Diaspora community members of all generations may maintain a sense of nostalgia but also negative emotions of not belonging to either their original homeland or the host community.
 This may be expressed as having two homelands and, in a sense, belonging to both.
 While potentially enriching, diaspora identity may in fact be more like belonging nowhere and being a stranger in both cultures.
 This may represent a negative emotion associated with the experience of migration and acculturation despite the generation of membership.
 This session will explore the transmission and maintenance of diaspora identity through time and generation and consider how associated psychosocial factors and the recreated social environment of the culture of origin may influence wellbeing and the experience of illness that are significant factors in overall health as well as the promotion of health and wellbeing in diaspora.
 You may participate as stream leader, presenter of one paper, chair of a session or observer.

 Fee structure information is available on www.atiner.gr/fees.